ragss8/Task-1/README.md

 ->Every day we check if access_token is expired or not, ->if its expired we generate a new token(access_token) ->Later update the token_updated_at, and token_expiry_time for the same.

+FastAPI is used to create CRUD application and the same is deployed on docker.